-Answer Score Which parties (if any) are required by law to obtain an insurance policy to cover possible structural flaws or problems in the building once it is in use?
-(0-1) No party is required by law to obtain insurance 0.0 Professional certifications index (0-4) 3.00 What are the qualification requirements for the professional responsible for verifying that the architectural plans or drawings are in compliance with existing building regulations?
-(0-2) University degree in architecture or engineering; Being a registered architect or engineer.
-1.0 What are the qualification requirements for the professional who supervises the construction on the ground?
-(0-2) Minimum number of years of experience; University degree in engineering, construction or construction management; Being a registered architect or engineer.
-2.0
+Answer Score Professional certifications index (0-4) 0.00 What are the qualification requirements for the professional responsible for verifying that the architectural plans or drawings are in compliance with existing building regulations?
+(0-2) There are no specific requirements.
+0.0 What are the qualification requirements for the professional who supervises the construction on the ground?
+(0-2) There are no specific requirements.
+0.0